The Vermont Statutes Online

 § 741.
 Creation of Advisory Council

-(a) There is established a Vermont Advisory Council on Historic Preservation.
+(a) There is established the Vermont Advisory Council on Historic Preservation.
 The Council shall consist of seven members, appointed by the Governor, at least four of whom shall fulfill the professional requirements of the National Historic Preservation Act.

 (b) The members shall serve for terms of three years or until their successors are appointed.
-(Added 1975, No. 109, § 4; amended 1979, No. 61, § 2.)
+(Added 1975, No. 109, § 4; amended 1979, No. 61, § 2; 2023, No. 85 (Adj.
+Sess.), § 252, eff.
+July 1, 2024.)

 § 742.
 Duties and powers of the Council